mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

 At the top of this file we're importing our items api data and our Products component.
 Then adding some basic layout.
 The part that renders our products is on line 16.
 Here we're mapping over our items array and transforming each item in the array into a Product component.
-We're passing the required props (item and price) to the Product, along with a key prop which React requires in order to efficiently update the DOM.
+We're passing the required props (item and price) to each Product, along with a key prop which React requires in order to efficiently update the DOM.

 To finish this section off, replace the CSS in `App.css` with the following: